 Under $50: Survivor HK-106320 Fixed Blade Outdoor Knife

 This is a good, solid knife that’s versatile.
-Rewrap the handle with 550 paracord and you’re set to go.
-For the price, you could easily get 3 or 4 and tuck them in your truck, tackle box, or your bug out bag.
+Rewrap the handle with 550-paracord and you’re set to go.
+For the price, you could easily get a couple of packs of 2 knives and tuck them in your truck, tackle box, or your bug-out bag.
 Buy the Survivor HK-106320-A Fixed Blade

 The Best Survival Knife is…

-She never says anything, but my wife regularly dusts it and returns it to its spot on the mantle.
+She never says anything, but my wife regularly dusts it and returns it to its place on the mantle.
 I never say anything, but I notice every single time.
-For me it’s more than a reminder of that day and John.
-The knife is the truest expression of survival.
+For me, it’s more than a reminder of that day and John.